Fawas-Anayat/100-days-of-learning-AI/Day_48_of_Learning_AI/notes.md

 we consider each data point as the vector and find the projection of each point on a unit vector and that projection gives us a scaler quantity that is simply the distance of that point on the unit vector.
 now we have to choose that unit vector for which the variacnce is maximum.

 -the core idea is that we will check the variance of the projections on lot of unit vectors and then select that unit vector for which the variance is maximum.
+-we can say that its the optimization function.

 #### covariance
 tells the relation between two features.its values can be any, positive to negative.